corpora-inc/books/arb/djarb/make-new-book.md

 After some editing, some back and forth, some `edit_course` calls .. maybe with a few hand edits to the scripts ...
 (TODO: abstract and make iterating even easier) ...
 I'm ready to render the book with images.

-At time of writing, things are parameterized fully.
+At time of writing, things _not_ are parameterized fully.
 We are still deciding architectural directions and don't want to polish these early experiments too much.
 So, this time I'm going to make a hand edit.
 I want to try my local stable diffusion server this time.
 So, I change the `llm` provider in the `render_book.py` script:

 ```py
 # llm = load_llm_provider("openai")